Getting kids ready for school

 According to the 2015 Community Health Assessment, over 30 percent of Alamance County children are overweight or obese — some 12,000 children.
 Obesity is a top contributor to heart disease, cancer, stroke and other diseases.
 Obesity, according to the Centers for Disease Control and Prevention, is directly linked to environmental factors.

 To enhance our region’s wellness environment, Impact Alamance’s invested $500,000 to a new splash pad in the city of Burlington to encourage families and children to remain active and go outdoors, even during the hot summer months.
 We have invested in outdoor learning environments at Allied Churches and Alamance Community College, along with numerous other projects designed to increase access to physical activity.
 You can learn more about our most recent investments here.

 Alamance Wellness Collaborative

-The Alamance Wellness Collaborative is led by Impact Alamance, Healthy Alamance and Active Living By Design.
-The collaborative is made up of 25 organizations representing county and municpal governments and nonprofit, education, healthcare and business sectors.
+The Alamance Wellness Collaborative is led by Impact Alamance, Healthy Alamance and Healthy Places By Design.
+The collaborative is made up of 25 organizations representing county and municipal governments and nonprofit, education, healthcare and business sectors.
 Wellness Collaborative members include many professionals who work either directly or indirectly in areas that impact the health and well-being of Alamance County residents.
-This group is focused primarily on promoting changes to the built environment that have a lasting impact and influence the health of the community rather than focusing on individual behavior change.
+This group is focused primarily on promoting changes to the built environment and creating policy changes that have a lasting impact and influence the health of the community rather than focusing on individual behavior change.